-As this Court is well-aware, "[p]arental rights termination adjudications are among the most consequential of judicial acts, involving as they do 'the of the authority State to destroy awesome permanently all legal recognition of the parental relationship."
+As this Court is well-aware, "[p]arental rights termination adjudications are among the most consequential of judicial acts, involving as they do 'the awesome authority of the State to destroy legal of permanently all recognition the parental relationship."
 Steven V. v.
 Kelley H., 271 Wis.
 2d 1, ¶21.